 The speed at which viruses such as SARS-CoV-2 spread can be significantly slowed down by interrupting transmission chains.
 According to current knowledge, SARS-CoV-2 is transmitted mainly by droplet infection.
 The greatest danger is posed by virus‑containing aerosol clouds, i.e. tiny droplets suspended in the air.

-This is where the "Virus Grill" project comes in.
-The thermal inactivation of viruses by heating the air is intended to reduce the probability of infection via aerosols.
+This is where the "Virus Grill" project comes in, which is being developed by Fraunhofer IFAM in Dresden: The thermal inactivation of viruses by heating the air is intended to reduce the probability of infection via aerosols.
 For this purpose, the germ-bearing ambient air is sucked in and heated in a device called "Virus Grill" before the hygienized air is then re-cooled and released back into the environment.

 The disinfection of the air is to be achieved by using and combining various technologies.
 At Fraunhofer IGB, aerosol clouds of SARS-CoV-2 surrogate viruses are simulated and generated to test the functionality of the “Virus Grill” by analyzing the active vs. inactive viruses.